Skip to content

 +Who should use ml-intern?

-ml-intern is primarily intended for AI Engineers, ML Researchers, Data Scientists, and Software Developers who aim to automate and streamline the post-training phase of machine learning model development, particularly for large language models.
-It is also suitable for individuals interested in autonomous ML workflows.
+ml-intern is primarily intended for AI Engineers, ML Researchers, Data Scientists, and Software Developers who seek to automate and streamline machine learning post-training workflows, research implementation, and iterative experimentation.

 +How does ml-intern compare to alternatives?